davidwisch/physicscode/site/involved/style.markdown

 <img src="/images/funny/lolcat.png"/>
 {% endhighlight %}

-Note how it appended the *.png* exrension and prefixed the path with */images/*.
+Note how the plugin appended the *.png* extension and prefixed the path with */images/*.

 Use this plugin to insert an image into a page.